lumol-org/lumol/doc/src/input/intro.md

 The purpose of the `version` key is to make changes to the input file format, while keeping compatibility with the previous input format.
-Please note that while Cymbalum have not reach version 1.0, no guarantee is made on input file compatibility.
+Please note that while Lumol have not reach version 1.0, no guarantee is made on input file compatibility.

 ## Units in input